RaynierPM/nidea-colors-core/README.md

 - Invalid hexadecimal colors.
 - Invalid number of colors in the palette.
 - Missing or incorrect parameters during generation.

+## 🔧 Known issues

+- This cromatic circle is based on RGB color model, so the colors generated will be different from the ones you can see on traditional color pickers.
+  > Traditional pickers are based on additive color model,
+  > as RYB (🟥​🟨​🟦​), the goal its improve it later.

 ---